A high-frequency homogenization approach near the Dirac points in bubbly honeycomb crystals: Introduction

 Metamaterials are a novel group of materials designed to have special wave characteristics such as bandgaps, negative refractive indices, or sub-wavelength scale resolution in imaging.
 There have also been demonstrations of materials with near-zero refractive indices.
 These materials have a wide number of applications, including low-loss bending transmission, invisibility cloaking, and zero phase-shift propagation \cite{alu, Dubois2017, Hyun2018, NZ2012,Z2013}.

 The first near-zero refractive index phononic crystal was theoretically demonstrated in \cite{NZ2012}, where the effective mass density and reciprocal bulk modulus were shown to vanish simultaneously.
-This near-zero effective refractive index property is a consequence of the existence of a Dirac dispersion cone.
+This near-zero effective refractive index is a consequence of the existence of a Dirac dispersion cone in the dispersion relation of the material.
 The double-zero property is possible because the Dirac cone is located at the centre $\Gamma$ of the Brillouin zone.
 Single-zero properties have been studied for other locations of the Dirac cone; however, these materials exhibit a low transmittance making them less desirable for applications \cite{Dubois2017,add2,add3}.

-In \cite{honeycomb}, the existence of a Dirac dispersion cone near the symmetry point $K$ in a bubbly honeycomb phononic crystal comprised of bubbles of arbitrary shape is shown.
-In this paper, we demonstrate the near-zero effective index property around the point $K$ in a bubbly honeycomb crystal at the deep sub-wavelength scale.
-In order to achieve high transmittance, bubbly crystals with time-dependent material parameters could be used to move the Dirac cone from the point $K$ to the centre $\Gamma$ of the Brillouin zone \cite{Dubois2017}.
+At high frequencies, the Bloch eigenmodes will oscillate on the microscale of the metamaterial, suggesting that a homogeneous description of the material is overly simplified.
+Nevertheless, as will be shown in this paper, an effective equation for the envelopes of these Bloch eigenmodes can be derived.

-Metamaterials with Dirac singularities have been experimentally and numerically studied in \cite{Dirac1,Dirac2,torrent}.
+Metamaterials with Dirac singularities have been experimentally and numerically studied in \cite{torrent,Dirac1,Dirac2}.
 Proofs of the existence of a Dirac cone at the symmetry point $K$ in honeycomb lattice structures and mathematical analyses of their properties are provided in \cite{honeycomb, jmp, drouot, Dirac6, Dirac2018, tightbind2,tightbind1}.
+In \cite{Dubois2017}, time-dependent material parameters are used to move the Dirac cone from the point $K$ to the centre $\Gamma$ of the Brillouin zone, enabling a double-zero refractive index.

 Sub-wavelength resonators are the building blocks of metamaterials.
 In acoustics, a gas bubble in a liquid is known to have a resonance frequency corresponding to wavelengths which are several orders of magnitude larger than the bubble \cite{H3a, Minnaert1933}.
 This opens up the possibility of creating small-scaled acoustic metamaterials known as \emph{sub-wavelength} metamaterials, whereby the operating frequency corresponds to wavelengths much larger than the device size.
 The simplicity of the gas bubble makes bubbly media an ideal model for sub-wavelength metamaterials.
 Many experimentally observed phenomena in bubbly media \cite{rev1,leroy2, fink, leroy1, leroy3, rev2, rev3} have been rigorously explained in \cite{Ammari_David,AFLYZ, defect, honeycomb, AZ_hom}.
 In particular, in \cite{honeycomb}, a bubbly honeycomb crystal is considered, and a Dirac dispersion cone centred at the symmetry point $K$ in the Brillouin zone is shown to exist.